 The following tables identify the Municipality's metrics to identify their current level of service for the water network.
 By comparing the cost, performance (average condition) and risk year-over-year the Municipality will be able to evaluate how their services/assets are trending.
-The Municipality will use this data to set a target level of service and determine proposed levels for the regulation by 2025.

-Figure 40 Water Network Strategic Levels of Service
+Figure 39 Water Network Strategic Levels of Service